FabricMC/fabric-docs/develop/codecs.md

 }
 ```

-The corresponding json file might look something like this:
+The corresponding JSON file might look something like this:

 ```json
 {